The Craig Wright May 2016 Signing Sessions Debacle, In Full Context

 May 6, 2016

-We pick up the story line with Andrew O’Hagan again.
+And here we pick up the rest of the story line with Andrew O’Hagan again.

 “The next morning I drove through the traffic to a London suburb.
 It was early in the day and the high streets were empty, the happy boutiques, the delis and the wicker-and-candle dens where people come to improve their mood or do something about their lifestyle.
 Craig and Ramona were sitting in the corner of a popular café.
 They were holding hands and staring at the table.
 He was wearing his Billabong T-shirt — I remembered it from his description of the clothes he’d bought in Auckland when he began his long-distance run last December.
 He looked as he’d looked the first night I met him in Mayfair: unshaven, unslept, the scar on his face more livid, his pupils like pinpricks and his breathing heavy.
 He wasn’t just white, he was empty-looking, and his hands were trembling.
 Ramona was crying.”